frankol/GoHeishaMon/README.md

 * supports Home Assistant's MQTT discovery
 * emulation of the Optional PCB

-GoHeishaMon can be used without the CZ-TAW1 module on a platform supported by Go.
+GoHeishaMon will be used without the CZ-TAW1 module on a RaspberryPI.
 It requires a serial port connection to the Heat Pump.
 The new version is running as a daemon.
-As a consequence, the logs are no longer written to stdout, they end up in system log (and MQTT topic).
+As a consequence, the logs are no longer written to stdout, they end up in system log [/var/log/messages] (and MQTT topic).

 #### Note